emberjs/rfcs/text/0779-first-class-component-templates.md

 1. Create an ESLint processor which uses the same Babel transform as the core behavior itself (as provided currently by [ember-template-imports][eti]) to make normal ESLint rules (e.g. unused imports and values) work with the template scope.

 2. Going the other direction, make it possible to use the existing `ember-template-lint` rules in `.gjs`/`.gts` files.
-This likely means integrating `ember-template-lint` directly into ESLint, in much the same way that other sub-language integration is done (in the same way that e.g. [eslint-plugin-svelte3][eslint-svelte] integrates Svelte's custom language).
+This likely means integrating `ember-template-lint` directly into ESLint, in much the same way that other sub-language integration is done (in the same way that e.g. [eslint-plugin-svelte3][eslint-svelte] integrates Svelte’s custom language).

 [eslint-svelte]: https://github.com/sveltejs/eslint-plugin-svelte3

 For formatting, we need to implement a custom parser plugin and language which will make Prettier able to format both the host JavaScript files and the embedded templates.
 This will need to present a view of the non-template parts of the file to Prettier so that it formats the JavaScript correctly without updating the template contents, and vice versa.
-The primary work here is to make it so that we can leverage Prettier's existing support for JavaScript/TypeScript and Handlebars in a `.gjs`/`.gts` file (rather than simply ending up with a parse error, as happens when you try to treat those files as pure JS or TS).
+The primary work here is to make it so that we can leverage Prettier’s existing support for JavaScript/TypeScript and Handlebars in a `.gjs`/`.gts` file (rather than simply ending up with a parse error, as happens when you try to treat those files as pure JS or TS).

 #### Language server support

 The final piece of tooling we need for supporting this is *language server support*.
 Language servers using the [Language Server Protocol][lsp] allow a variety of different editors (including e.g. Vim, Visual Studio Code, Emacs, Atom, Sublime Text, IntelliJ, and others) to use a single language server Currently, for uninteresting historical reasons, there are a handful of language servers floating around which Ember developers use.
 Most important for our purposes are the [Unstable Ember Language Server][uels] and [Glint][glint].

 **Neither of these is technically a hard blocker for adopting first-class component templates, but we expect there to be significant community demand for support.** However, the existing support in these tools for the `hbs` experiment means that supporting `<template>` is relatively straightforward: the work needs to be done, but is not especially large.
-In particular, the same Babel transform which makes `<template>` work and can power ESLint and Prettier integration should provide the necessary information for language servers as well, which can then leverage their own interpretations of templates (e.g. Glint's mapping from a Handlebars template to a TypeScript representation) to provide richer feedback, autocompletion, go-to-definition, documentation hovers, etc.
+In particular, the same Babel transform which makes `<template>` work and can power ESLint and Prettier integration should provide the necessary information for language servers as well, which can then leverage their own interpretations of templates (e.g. Glint's mapping from a Handlebars template to a TypeScript representation) to provide richer feedback, auto-completion, go-to-definition, documentation hovers, etc.

 [lsp]: https://microsoft.github.io/language-server-protocol/
 [uels]: https://marketplace.visualstudio.com/items?itemName=lifeart.vscode-ember-unstable